Home / Know Your Rights / Minnesota

 Fine Limits

-No statutory dollar cap — fines must be authorized by governing documents and reasonable under §515B.3-102(a)(11); fines are NOT enforceable as liens
+No verified statutory dollar cap — fines must be authorized by governing documents and reasonable under §515B.3-102(a)(11); fines CAN become liens under §515B.3-116(a) unless your declaration provides otherwise

 📋